 In this case, the snakes nourish their developing young via a placenta or yolk sac, something that’s unusual among reptiles.

-You can think of ovoviviparity as a “cross” between an egg-laying snake and one that gives live births.
+You can think of ovoviviparity as a “cross” between an egg-laying snake and one that has live births.
 Ovoviviparous snakes develop non-shelled eggs inside their bodies, where the young develop from.
 But the young ones are usually born alive without the eggs or eggshells because they remain inside the mother.

 It means that the eggs hatch inside the mother, and the baby snake emerges with no shell.
 Amazing!

-11 Snake Species That Give Live Birth:
+The 11 Snake Species That Give Live Birth

 1. Sea Snakes